Lostine Corridor F.A.Q.

 So long as we prepare and have a plan in place for how to keep people safe when fire does return, it should not be feared.
 We are encouraging the Forest Service to create a fire use plan and an emergency plan for residents and visitors to the Lostine should fire occur.
 We also support the small portion of the project that legitimately focuses on public safety and does not harm the canyon’s values.

 Moonworts, in addition to having a really cool name, have really cool characteristics!
-They are extremely rare plants of the fern genus, and the Lostine Canyon has the largest and most diverse known moonwort population in the United States!
+They are plants in the Addar's tongue family, and the Lostine Canyon has a diverse population, including the extremely rare Botrychium lineare.
 These moonworts could be trampled under a commercial logging project.
 Unfortunately, with no Environmental Assessment by the Forest Service, their populations--and that of many other sensitive plants, fish, and wildlife--may suffer greatly.
 We simply don’t know what will happen without environmental review.
 By the way, wolverine, marten, wolves, salmon, and osprey are all pretty cool too!

 Our organizations support improving public safety in the Lostine Canyon.
 However by violating the law, choosing to ignore concerns brought by our organizations and members of the public, skirting environmental review, and designing an unnecessarily destructive project, the Forest Service has left us with no choice but to go to court.